 Kristi received her undergraduate degree from Middlebury College and her master’s degree from Harvard University Graduate School of Education.

 Benjamin Riley is the Director of Policy and Advocacy at NewSchools Venture Fund, and is responsible for leading NewSchools’ work in developing and advocating for a policy agenda that creates opportunities for education entrepreneurs.
-He lives and works in Washington, D.C.
+Ben is currently on leave from NewSchools in order to work with the New Zealand government on digital-learning policy issues.

 Immediately prior to joining the NewSchools team, Ben worked as a Deputy Attorney General for the California Department of Justice.
 In that role, he closely advised Attorney General Jerry Brown on California’s first Race to the Top application and other education policy issues, and he helped draft Race to the Top-related legislation.
 Ben also represented and advocated on behalf of the California State Board of Education in a variety of capacities, including serving as the Board’s interim chief counsel.
 In 2009, he was named one of two “Rising Stars” in education law by a Northern California legal periodical.